An exciting adventure at the top of Europe on Switzerland’s superb mountain railroads

 Days 13-14 - Interlaken

 Your day is free to spend at leisure in Interlaken.
-After breakfast on Day 14, you are free to depart Interlaken at leisure.
-Transfer to the Zurich Airport using your Swiss Travel Card, where your journey comes to an end.
-(Day 13 - B, D; Day 14 - B)
+After breakfast on Day 14, you will take the train to Zurich airport, where your tour concludes and you are free to get your flight back home.
+(Day 13 - B, D; Day 14)

 Pullman Munich Hotel, Munich